chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 # Acknowledgments

-The authors thank Martin Thompson and Brian Trammell for comments on earlier versions of this document.
+The authors thank Martin Thomson and Brian Trammell for comments on earlier versions of this document.